ChatGPT Prompt for Building Backend APIs with Codehooks.io

 Prompt Starter Template

-This template is a starting point for generating Codehooks.io JavaScript code using ChatGPT / LLMs.
-Just copy and paste the template into ChatGPT and insert your request at the bottom.
+This template is a starting point for generating Codehooks.io JavaScript code using LLMs.
+Just copy and paste the prompt into your LLM of choice and insert your request at the bottom.

 Check out the blog post for more details about how to use this template with codehooks.io.